Campus Computers, Network and Internet Access Student Acceptable Use Policy

 - After the assault has been reported to appropriate campus personnel, the institution’s personnel will take any reasonably feasible actions as are needed to prevent any unnecessary or unwanted contact or proximity with an alleged assailant, including, but not limited to, immediate transfer of classes, if requested by the victim.

 Students have the option of withdrawing from a course through the eleventh week of fall and/or winter semesters; the fifth week for summer semester.
 The student must file a withdrawal form in the Student Services Office.
-A designator of “W” will be placed on the academic transcript next to the course(s) from which the student has withdrawn.
+There is no refund for a Withdrawal.
+A grade of “W” will appear on the academic transcript for the course(s) from which the student has withdrawn.
 Students who stop attending class but fail to withdraw officially will receive the grade earned for the course(s) at the end of the semester.
 Student with documented extenuating circumstances, also have the opportunity to request a withdrawal after the published withdrawal deadline.
 Late Withdrawal Request Forms are available in Student Services.

 Statement of General Education